Kutta: Transportation & Connectivity

 Kutta bus station is a terminal for both Karnataka buses and Kerala buses.
 There is a jeep stand at the end of the street.

-Nearest Railway stations are Thalassery railway station (106 kms) and Mysuru Junction railway station (120 kms).
-Nearest International Airports are Kannur International Airport (106 kms), Calicut International Airport (135 kms) and Mangalore International Airport (212 kms).
+Nearest Railway stations are Thalassery railway station (106 km) and Mysuru Junction railway station (120 km).
+Nearest International Airports are Kannur International Airport (106 km), Calicut International Airport (135 km) and Mangalore International Airport (212 km).